melviniwamoto/melviniwamoto.github.io/essays/tomorrow-today.md

 > const neighborsTree = new Tree(...);
 > const nearbyGrove = plantGrove(...);
 > ```

+Special helper-methods that aid in the creation of objects are called **Factory** methods, including the Constructor method already mentioned.

 Increasing the complexity of these classes eventually crowds the file to the point where separating them from the files that use them becomes necessary to preserve readability.